PragTob/s9-e2/README.md

 ## What got cut so far/until now?

-- different characteristics of any kind (player, node rumor)
+- different characteristics of any kind (player, node, rumor, content for disproving rumor)
+  - as part of that real rumor/node names...
+- money as a resource
+- randomly generated map - it is static for now but rumors get spread randomly
+- events

-# Someone is wrong on the Internet!
+# Original game description: Someone is wrong on the Internet!

 http://xkcd.com/386/